Get insider access

 The keyboard comes stock with gasket sockets installed, but there are several alternative sets of gasket mounting hardware in the box, including silicone beans (30 and 70 hardness), silicone strips (30 and 70 hardness), and silicone caps with screws for a more traditional top mount.

-The default silicone sockets provide the most springy typing feel, while the Silicon bean sets offer a bit more stiffness.
+The default silicone sockets provide the most springy typing feel, while the silicone bean sets offer a bit more stiffness.
 The gasket strip sets offer the most even and balanced typing experience between stiffness and springiness.
 Alternatively, using the screws and silicone caps to plate mount the keyboard provides the most stiffness.

 Plate Materials